lehuy299/BadmintonApp/HomeworkDay3TeamD-1.md

 	 when the staff or player request to retrieve all booking at that day, the screen will pop up a message DNS Server isn’t responding
 * __Testing__:
   * __testgetvalidPlayerBookingsuccess__:if the playerID,date and city is valid,then the server print out the list of all players booking on that date.
-  * __testgetunvalidPlayerBooking__:if the playerID,date and city is unvalid,then return to
-- testgetPlayerBooking
+  * __testgetunvalidPlayerBooking__:if the date is unvalid,then the server print out the list of all players booking with wrong date or the server isn't responding.
+  *__testgetunvalidPlayerBooking__:if the city is unvalid,the server print out the list of all players booking with wrong city or the server isn't responding.
+  *__testgetunvalidPlayerBooking__:ì the playerID is unvalid,then the server print out the list of all players with wrong player or the server isn't responding.
 ### _getVenueBooking_
 * __Description__: : for a given venueID and date, get all the bookings of that venue
 * __security/caller__: Staff